B.E. Industrial Internet of Things (IIOT)

 In the Analog Electronics Circuit Lab, students are introduced to the fundamental principles that underpin electronic systems.
 Here, they gain firsthand experience in constructing circuits and analysing their behaviour, providing a crucial bridge between theoretical understanding and practical application.
 As they rig up circuits and observe their operation, students develop critical skills in problem-solving and logical reasoning, preparing them for future challenges in the field of electronics engineering.

-Analog and Digital Electronics Laboratory
+Digital Electronics Laboratory

 Principles of Communication Systems Laboratory